If you have children, then you are probably no stranger to the world of worry. We think it comes with the territory!

 Family income benefit is really designed to cover regular expenses, ranging from rent to bills and utilities.
 If you have a mortgage that you’d prefer to be paid off in one lump sum, pursuing family life insurance may be a more suitable alternative.

 Family income benefit can sometimes be a little cheaper than life insurance, as the overall size of your payout depends on when in the term of the policy you pass away.
 With level term life insurance, whether you pass away on day one of the policy or the day before your cover ends, you will receive the same lump sum amount of money.

-For help understanding which type of insurance is best suited to you and your family, speak to one of our insurance specialists.
+For help understanding which type of insurance is best for you and your family, speak to one of our insurance specialists.
 They will give you all the information you need to make the right choice.

 Can I buy family income benefit if I’m divorced?